Corporate Taxes by State – A Complete Rundown

 Iowa Corporate Tax Rate

-Iowa has the highest corporate tax rate by state among all US states.
+Iowa used to have the highest business tax rates by state among all US states but lowered its rate from 12% to 9.8% through a tax reform package.
 The Corn State has varying state corporate taxes.
-The lowest rate starts at 6%, while the highest rate is 12%.
-The taxation brackets in Iowa go between $0 and 250,000, with four different levels, taking the combined corporate tax in Iowa to 27-39%.
-The top rate is 8.01% higher than the taxation rate seen in Pennsylvania, which comes next on the list.
+The lowest rate starts at 5.5%, while the highest rate is 12%.
+The taxation brackets in Iowa go between $0 and 250,000, with four different levels, taking the combined corporate tax in Iowa to 28.7%.

 Minnesota Corporate Tax Rate

-Minnesota is another state with a flat corporation tax rate — they impose a corporation tax of 9.8% on top of the federal tax.
-This gets us to the combined corporate tax in Minnesota for C corporations of 30.8%.
+Minnesota is another one of the locations with state corporation tax rates — they impose a corporation tax of 9.8% on top of the federal tax.
+This gets us to the combined corporate tax in Minnesota for C corporations of 28.7%.
 While the tax rate is flat, the minimum fee isn’t.
-It ranges from $0 for corporations with less than $1,040,000 in total property, payroll, and sales to $10,380 for businesses worth over $41,500,000.
+It ranges from $0 for corporations with less than $1,050,000 in total property, payroll, and sales to $10,480 for businesses worth over $41,910,000.

 Illinois Corporate Tax Rate

-The Illinois state corporation taxes are income tax of 7% and replacement tax of 2.5%.
-Meaning, the total business taxes in the state are 9.5%, which results in a combined corporation tax of 30.5%.
+The Illinois state corporation taxes are income tax of 9.50% and replacement tax of 2.5%.
+The combined state and federal corporate tax rates stand at 28.5%.

 Besides the two state taxes mentioned above, Illinois imposes a 0.15% franchise tax and a 6.25% sales tax on general merchandise.
 The sales tax on food, drugs, and medical appliances in Illinois is 1%.
 Finally, some local jurisdictions can apply their local fees, which can represent an additional tax burden for Illinois corporations.